 We organize informal Chief Chats for our fellows.
 You can ask questions to — and learn from — various Cabinet Chiefs around the administration.
 We encourage fellows to have coffee chats with our staff, as well as other City Hall staff.
 We want you to learn about what it’s like to work in City Hall full-time, as well as learn about other efforts happening at the City.

 We also organize a number of site visits for fellows to see City work in action.
 Reach out to a one of our staff members if you have a specific area or skillset you’d like to grow during the summer.

 MONUM staff are available to you as a resource — maybe even as mentors — and fellowship alumni have shared with us that a large part of their professional growth during the fellowship came from simply rolling up their sleeves and doing the work alongside MONUM staff, internal partners, and external champions.

 We are usually able to accommodate six fellows paid for by the City.

 Last year’s total wages for a Summer Fellow were $5,880.
 Summer Fellows will be on the City’s pay cycle.
 You will receive paychecks every other Friday.

-Generally, you’ll be expected at work from 9 a.m. - 5 p.m., Monday through Friday.
+Generally, you’ll be expected "at work" (virtually, unless we hear otherwise) from 9 a.m. - 5 p.m., Monday through Friday.
 You may sometimes need to attend morning or evening meetings for your project work.

 Also, you may just want to attend morning or evening meetings that are interesting to you, albeit unrelated to your work.
 This is optional, but you are certainly welcome to do so.

 In the past, the Mayor has come to hear from fellows at a weekly fellows’ meeting.
-The Mayor may also be out in the City at events that you may be attending.
+The Mayor may also virtually attend City events that you are at.
 Say hi!